 - a.
 To apportion its work efficiently and fairly among its regular members, functioning as a whole or in subcommittees as seems appropriate. - b.
 To enlist the participation or advice of the teaching faculty, administrative and professional staff and students to improve the committee's judgment or expedite its recommendations. - c.
 To keep minutes or other records of proceedings that will be adequate for use of the chair's successor. - d.
 To explore such issues as the Faculty Senate may delegate to it. - e.
 To report to the Faculty Senate according to the schedule that is established at the first regular meeting of the Faculty Senate at the beginning of the academic year. - f.
-To submit a written annual report to the faculty Senate at the end of the academic year.
+To submit a written annual report to the Faculty Senate at the end of the academic year. - g.
+To schedule the first committee meeting for the following academic year.
+The meeting date shall be determined after spring elections and prior to the last day of instruction in the current academic year.